 Below are some of the common products that are made from sheet metal:

 ● Parts of Transportations

-In food processing industries, sheet metal, especially stainless steel sheet and aluminum sheet, is used to make containers of food.
+In food processing industries, stainless steel and aluminum sheets are often used to make cans.

 ● Medical Equipment and Instruments